 Founder l Publisher

-Reprinted from the June/July 2014 issue of EAST COBBER.
-Read the June/July issue HERE.
+Reprinted from the August 2014 issue of EAST COBBER.
+Read the August issue HERE.

 Founder and president of EAST COBBER, Cynthia Rozzo, created the free monthly publication, EAST COBBER, in 1993 to serve East Cobb County residents by providing a forum for them to share their ideas and a source for them to learn more about their community.
 Ms. Rozzo is also the proud producer of the annual EAST COBBER Community Parade and Festival.
 An East Cobb County resident since 1991, Rozzo lives in the Park Ridge subdivision with her husband, George Haralabidis, and three children, Lee, Nikos and Eleni.